Inside: Tips, tasks and toys for two-year-olds to promote their development and nurture their independence.

-I understand this because my youngest is 19 months old.
-She is becoming more of a little girl and less of a baby each day.
+I understand this because my youngest is two and a half years old.
+She is becoming more of a little girl each day.
 I love seeing the transformation, but I already miss my baby so much!

 This article will discuss the cognitive, language, physical and social/emotional development milestones found on the CDC website.
-I will also share developmentally appropriate activities and toys for two-year-olds that help nurture their independence.
+I will also share developmentally appropriate tips, tasks and toys for two-year-olds that help nurture their independence.

 Note: This post contains affiliate links.
 If you click on an affiliate link and subsequently make a purchase from the linked website, I may receive a commission.
 Please read my affiliate disclosure for more information.

 - Find things even when hidden under two or three covers

 - Completes sentences and rhymes in familiar books

 - Builds towers of four or more blocks

 - Might use one hand more than the other